marcmylemans/marcmylemans.github.io/_posts/2023-09-09-RemoteDesktopwebfeeddiscoveryrecord.md

 For this to work you need to create a new TXT record on your public nameservers that points to your Remote desktop Webfeed.

-The value for the new TXT record
+The value for the new TXT record:

 ```
 _msradc
 ```

 Text value:

 ```
 https://gatewayserver.contoso.com/RDWeb/FeedLogin/WebFeedLogin.aspx
 ```

-if you have done everything correctly you should be able to resolve this record with nslookup:
+If you have done everything correctly you should be able to resolve this record with nslookup:

 ```
 nslookup _msradc.contoso.com
 ```